mahasreekannan-pixel/STEPPER-MOTOR-INTERFACING/README.md

 ## RESULT

 Thus, the assembly language program for rotating the stepper motor in both clockwise and anticlockwise directions was written and verified.

+Digital marketing uses online channels and electronic devices to promote products, build brand awareness, and connect with specific audiences.
+It relies on real-time data and targeted advertising to reach consumers where they spend their time, making it one of the most effective ways to grow modern businesses.